PROFESSIONAL IMMIGRATION ADVICE & SERVICES OISC REGISTERED LEVEL 3

 Immigration law firm based in Hammersmith, London, UK.
 We focus on helping individuals and business meet their immigration goals.
-Particular focus on Business Immigration, nationality, all European nationals applications, applications for family members of the European nationals.
+Particular focus on Business Immigration, Tier1 & Tier2 visas and sponsor licence, nationality, European nationals applications for family members of the European nationals, reconsiderations and appeals.
 We are also experienced in all extension applications, settlement, family based applications, visa applications, business related applications including Point Based Systems as well as all non-business immigration applications, student stay, entry clearance and appeals applications, asylum related, illegality matters and detention/ removal matters.

 Professional Consulting & Representation

-We have the highest level of immigration accreditation, professional adviser Level 3 OISC/ level2 Law Society IAAS accredited.
+We have the highest level of immigration accreditation, professional adviser Level 3 OISC/ Law Society Senior & Supervisor IAAS level accredited.

 We take care to choose the best immigration option for you as well as working out in advance if you qualify for the relevant route.

 Once clients have indicated that they wish to sign up with us, we send them a client care letter.
 This provides details of our advice, the nature of your case and the fees we will charge.